Arm wrestling: Contemporary era

 The transition from informal arm wrestling matches to professionally organized competitions began in the 1950s.
-In late 1954, a “wristwrestling” challenge issued by Jack Homel at Mike Gilardi’s bar in Petaluma, California, sparked local interest and led to the formation of a committee to organize a fundraising event for the March of Dimes.
+In late 1954, a "wristwrestling" challenge issued by Jack Homel at Mike Gilardi's bar in Petaluma, California, sparked local interest and led to the formation of a committee to organize a fundraising event for the March of Dimes.
 The first contest was held on 27 January 1955, and its success led to the establishment of an annual event that steadily grew in scale and popularity.

-In 1962, the sport was formalized with the creation of the World’s Wristwrestling Championship, Inc., which hosted the first official World’s Wristwrestling Championship on 2 February 1962.
+In 1962, the sport was formalized with the creation of the World's Wristwrestling Championship, Inc., which hosted the first official World's Wristwrestling Championship on 2 February 1962.
 This marked a pivotal shift from informal local contests to structured, professional tournaments.

-By the late 1960s, arm wrestling had gained national attention, with televised broadcasts and references in popular culture, including a Peanuts comic strip by Charles Schulz.
-Petaluma’s contests helped transform arm wrestling into a legitimate competitive sport, complete with weight classes and formal refereeing—laying the foundation for its professional identity.
+By the late 1960s, arm wrestling had gained national attention, with televised broadcasts on ABC's Wide World of Sports and references in popular culture, including a Peanuts comic strip by Charles Schulz.

-The 1970s and 1980s are often considered the “golden age” of professional arm wrestling, characterized by increased media coverage and corporate sponsorships.
-The sport reached mainstream audiences with the release of Sylvester Stallone’s 1987 film "Over the Top", which was inspired by real-life arm wrestling events.
+The 1970s and 1980s are often considered the "golden age" of professional arm wrestling, characterized by increased media coverage and corporate sponsorships.
+The sport reached mainstream audiences with the release of Sylvester Stallone's 1987 film "Over the Top", which was inspired by real-life arm wrestling events.
 As the only major motion picture centered on the sport, it played a significant role in popularizing arm wrestling worldwide.

-Global expansion continued through the efforts of governing bodies such as the World Armwrestling Federation (WAF), the International Federation of Armwrestling (IFA), and the World Armwrestling League (WAL), and while arm wrestling's popularity did see modest growth, it remained a niche sport.
-The 2009 documentary “Pulling John”, chronicling the career of legendary arm wrestler John Brzenk, grew some interest, but fell short of pushing arm wrestling into the forefront to the extent that Over The Top had.
+In the late 1990's and early 2000's, global expansion continued through the efforts of organizations such as the World Armwrestling Federation (WAF), and the World Armwrestling League (WAL).
+While arm wrestling's popularity did see modest growth during this time, it remained a niche sport.
+The 2009 documentary "Pulling John", chronicling the career of legendary arm wrestler John Brzenk, grew some interest, but fell short of pushing arm wrestling into the forefront to the extent that Over The Top had.